God Promises Return After Seventy Years

 God’s discipline is not the end of His covenant purposes; He intends restoration for those who seek Him with their whole heart.

-12 You shall call on me, and you shall go and pray to me, and I will listen to you.
+12 Then you will call upon Me and come and pray to Me, and I will listen to you.

-14 I will be found by you,” says Yahweh, “and I will turn again your captivity, and I will gather you from all the nations, and from all the places where I have driven you, says Yahweh.
-I will bring you again to the place from where I caused you to be carried away captive.”
+14 I will be found by you, declares the LORD, and I will restore you from captivity and gather you from all the nations and places to which I have banished you, declares the LORD.
+I will restore you to the place from which I sent you into exile.”

 God’s discipline is not the end of His covenant purposes; He intends restoration for those who seek Him with their whole heart.